-Goal CONS-1.
-The Town should respect the natural environment in any future development.
-Objective CONS-1.
-Continue to amend and adopt land development regulations that ensure no net loss of shoreline ecological functions.
-Objective CONS-2.
-Ensure compatibility of shoreline land uses with topography, geology, soil suitability, surface water, groundwater, wetlands, and wildlife.
-Objective CONS-3.
-Preserve existing vegetation as much as possible to maintain vital shoreline ecological functions.
-Objective CONS-4.
-The Town considers, and deems worth of conservation, the following sensitive resources: slopes in excess of 40 percent, wetlands, and Wilkeson Creek.
+- Goal CONS-1:The Town should respect the natural environment in any future development. - Objective CONS-1: Continue to amend and adopt land development regulations that ensure no net loss of shoreline ecological functions. - Objective CONS-2: Ensure compatibility of shoreline land uses with topography, geology, soil suitability, surface water, groundwater, wetlands, and wildlife. - Objective CONS-3: Preserve existing vegetation as much as possible to maintain vital shoreline ecological functions. - Objective CONS-4: Development on slopes in excess of 30 percent, the South Prairie Creek shoreline, other wetlands, and critical areas should be discouraged.